Monabbir-Ahmmad/Monabbir-Ahmmad/README.md

 ### Some fun facts about me

 - 🔭 I’m currently working on an inventory management system
-- 🌱 I’m currently trying to learn about blockchains and web3
+- 🌱 I’m currently trying to learn about TensorFlow and OpenCV
 - ❓ Ask me about anything related to Coding, Anime, Games, Manga or Cooking
 - ⚡ Fun fact: I love watching anime and cooking delicious foods